phylovi/bito/README.md

 * (Optional) If you modify the lexer and parser, call `make bison`.
 This assumes that you have installed Bison > 3.4 (`conda install -c conda-forge bison`).
 * (Optional) If you modify the test preparation scripts, call `make prep`.
 This assumes that you have installed ete3 (`conda install -c etetoolkit ete3`).

+## Understanding

+The following two papers will explain what this repository is about:

+* Zhang & Matsen IV, NeurIPS 2018. [_Generalizing Tree Probability Estimation via Bayesian Networks_](http://papers.nips.cc/paper/7418-generalizing-tree-probability-estimation-via-bayesian-networks.pdf).
+Also see [blog post](https://matsen.fredhutch.org/general/2018/12/05/sbn.html).
+* Zhang & Matsen IV, ICLR 2018. [_Variational Bayesian Phylogenetic Inference_](https://openreview.net/pdf?id=SJVmjjR9FX_).

+In the off chance that you are citing this library, don't forget to cite the [BEAGLE paper](http://dx.doi.org/10.1093/sysbio/syz020) too, as we use BEAGLE!

 ## Contributing